ortus-docs/commandbox-docs/README.md

 ### HONOR GOES TO GOD ABOVE ALL

 Because of His grace, this project exists.
-If you don't like this, then don't read it, its not for you.
+If you don't like this, then don't read it, it's not for you.

 > "Therefore being justified by \*\*faith\*\*, we have peace with God through our Lord Jesus Christ: By whom also we have access by \*\*faith\*\* into this \*\*grace\*\* wherein we stand, and rejoice in hope of the glory of God."
 Romans 5:5